 How does it work?

-It’s important to remember that when it comes to tax, different types of taxation may affect your overall earnings.
+It’s important to remember that different types of taxation may affect overall earnings.

 One of the most common is the net investment income tax (NIIT).
 This is simply a form of taxation charged to the company on its profits.